TheCandidStartup/TheCandidStartup.github.io/_drafts/boring-spreadsheet.md

 It works.
 Kind of.
 You have to make sure that whichever formula is evaluated first has a dependency on the cell with the start `NOW()` and that the cell with the end `NOW()` depends on the cells that will be evaluated last.
 The calculation is multi-threaded so you can't give the calculation engine any wiggle room if you want accurate results.
 In addition, at least with my copy of Excel, `NOW()` only has a resolution of 10ms.

-Luckily I found a better way.
+Luckily, I found a better way.
 While trying to understand how the Excel calculation engine works I stumbled across Microsoft documentation on [making workbooks calculate faster](https://learn.microsoft.com/en-us/office/vba/excel/concepts/excel-performance/excel-improving-calculation-performance#making-workbooks-calculate-faster), which includes some handy VBA macros for timing calculation performance including full recalc, incremental recalc and recalc of a specified range of cells.
-Even better they use the system high-resolution timer for microsecond accuracy.
+Even better, they use the system high-resolution timer for microsecond accuracy.

 After all that I can tell you that a full recalculation of the spreadsheet takes 0.57 seconds (there are more decimal places but they vary from run to run).